tkarnani/cse15l-lab-reports/Lab3.md

 **Example b: on a file**

-While in the `docsearch` directory, I used `grep -r` on a file in the `technical` directory for the phrase "plausible range" (that I already knew contained the phrase).
+While in the `docsearch` directory, I used `grep -r` on a file in the `technical` directory (that I already knew contained the phrase) for the phrase "plausible range".

 ```
 tushakarnani@Tushas-MacBook-Air-2 docsearch % grep -r "plausible range" technical/plos/pmed.0020016.txt